my1396/Econ-Study/_posts/2025-08-14-Ugreen-Media-Streaming.md

    Example folder structure:
    ```
    /共享文件夹/docker/plex/
    ├── config/            # Plex configuration files
    ├── movies/            # Movie files
+   │   ├── Genre1/        # Subfolder for Genre 1
+   │   └── Genre2/        # Subfolder for Genre 2
    ├── tvshows/           # TV show files
+   │   ├── 日韩剧
+   │   ├── 美剧
+   │   ├── 国产剧
+   │   └── ...
    └── music/             # Music files
    ```

-   - Be sure to separate movie and television content into separate main directories.
+   - Be sure to separate movie and television content into separate <span class="env-green">main directories</span>.
 Otherwise Plex may have difficulty correctly identifying your media.
 Plex uses specific naming conventions to identify and organize media files, so maintaining a clear folder structure is crucial.

    - You can have <span class="env-green">subfolders within these main directories</span>.